salghamdi93/alghamdi-portfolio/final_project_part_1.md

 <img src="https://raw.githubusercontent.com/salghamdi93/alghamdi-portfolio/main/Project sketches o[3845].png" width="70%" height="70%">

 # Data Sources
+Here are my main data sources and I am planning to use almost all of them in graphing the ideas I mentioned in the conflict part above.
+Data source #1 will help me in identifying the proportion of children engaged in data labor by country.
+Data sources #2 and #3 will be essential in showing how poverty connects to child labor.
+Data source #4 is limited in terms of the years but it would help in showing the percentage of kids that work in dangerous conditions.
+Data source #5 is a report that includes valuable information about child labor that was not available in any other source, I scraped the data from Fig 3.
+Percentage and number of children aged 5 to 17 years in child labor and hazardous work.
+Data sources #6 (by country) and #7 (by region) document child labor prevalence for different countries and I am planning in using them in a map to show how pervasive are the ratios in different regions of the world.
+As for data source #8, I am planning on using it to graph the count of goods associated with child labor by country and by goods.

 1. Children aged 5-17 years engaged in labor.
  Source: [https://ourworldindata.org/grapher/children-aged-5-17-years-engaged-in-labour?tab=table](https://ourworldindata.org/grapher/children-aged-5-17-years-engaged-in-labour?tab=table)
 2. Poverty rate by country